amandagibson/atm-challenge/README.md

 The ATM needs to have funds

--Need to have funds Done
+- Need to have funds Done
--User can make withdrawal = withdrawal method Done -ATM class Done
+- User can make withdrawal = withdrawal method Done
+- ATM class Done